|Values are valid only on day of printing.|

 Equivocal result: the imprecision inherent in any method implies a lower degree of confidence in the interpretation of specimens with absorbance values very close to the calculated cutoff value.
 For this reason an equivocal category has been designated.
 Equivocal specimens will be tested by Western blot (WB) assays in accordance with Centers for Disease Control and Prevention (CDC)/Association of Public Health Laboratories (APHL) recommendations.

-Positive result: antibody to Borrelia burgdorferi detected.
-All positive results will be supplemented by retesting the serum by WB for the detection of IgG and IgM antibodies to Borrelia burgdorferi, in accordance with CDC/APHL recommendations.
+Positive result: antibody to B burgdorferi detected.
+All positive results will be supplemented by retesting the serum by WB for the detection of IgG and IgM antibodies to B burgdorferi, in accordance with CDC/APHL recommendations.

 A negative result does not exclude the possibility of infection with Borrelia burgdorferi.